Passage of Fortín Island: Second engagement

 The new engagement against the Paraguayan fortifications was more violent than the first passage.
 At 4:00 PM on 24 July, in the same original formation, the passage began, with Alagoas moored to the starboard side of Bahia.
 Together with Silvado, they left to face the Paraguayan ships, supported by a strong army contingent on land.
 At 4:10 Bahia suffered an intense bombardment in which it lost its pilot; damaged, Bahia could steam only because it had two propellers that operated at different speeds; so, in order to prevent the ironclads from being boarded by the Paraguayans, a man known as the "old Picardo", a pilot from Alagoas, who had maneuvered Bahia to a safe position there, was summoned through an acoustic tube for communication between the ships, after suffering severe human and material losses.

 Hoonholtz's report followed: "at 04:10 we faced the upper redoubt which received us with a horrible fire from its batteries at close range, causing the most serious damage this time and immediately killing the brave and distinguished pilot, second lieutenant Luiz Reppeto and a man at the helm, seriously injuring another”.

 From this episode, the doubt of the existence of floating mines on the Paraguayan side remained; Hoonholtz recorded: "Bahia gallantly continued her march, always sheltering in her shadow the friendly and memorable Alagoas, with which we crossed at full strength and without novelty the stakes and the mysterious line of torpedoes, whose existence sergeant Assencio Pereira still persists to attest".
 Also in Hoonholtz's account, they faced a chain boom placed across the river by English engineers and he would have counted on Alagoas' propulsion, combined with Bahia, to force the passage by ramming the chain, but this gave no result.
 It was only achieved after having ordered the bombardment of the spot on the river bank that held the chain, which was then finally broken, so that Alagoas could maneuver; this fact, however, is not recorded by Alagoas' officer.

+According to Thompson, who was in command of the Paraguayan battery, the Brazilian ships were first engaged at "great range", and then the Paraguayans held their fire so that each gun in the battery could fire upon the enemy ships at a perpendicular angle.
+The ships first came about in direction of the guns, and then switched course to the opposite shore of the river.
+They only managed to, however, accrue a distance of 18 yards between themselves and the guns when they fired, and all shots were hits.
+"Most of them" [the cannon shot] "shattered into a thousand pieces", but some "caused great damage", and a 10 inches long plate of the Bahias armor landed near the battery, such was the force of the hit against it.
+The ships continued upriver.
+This was, however, the only time they passed by the battery.